1961: “Hit the Road Jack” became Ray Charles’ second song to go to #1 in US. In the UK the single became his first top 10 hit, reaching #6.

 1971: A week after reaching #1 in the US, Rod Stewart topped the UK singles chart with his single “Reason to Believe” backed with “Maggie May,” giving him the top record on both sides of the Atlantic as well as the #1 album on both charts with Every Picture Tells a Story.

-1971: “Wild Night” by Van Morrison entered the Billboard Hot 100 on it’s way to #28—his fifth single to make the US top 40.
+1971: “Wild Night” by Van Morrison entered the Billboard Hot 100.
+It became his fifth single to reached the top 40 in the US and ultimately peaked at #28.

-1982: America had their first top 10 single on the Billboard Hot 100 in seven years with “You Can Do Magic,” which also ended up being the group’s last to enter the top 10 on the pop.
+1982: America had their first top 10 single on the Billboard Hot 100 in seven years with “You Can Do Magic,” which also ended up being the group’s last to enter the top 10 on the pop chart.

 1985: Yoko Ono dedicated Strawberry Fields, a 2.5-acre portion of New York City’s Central Park, in memory of her late husband, John Lennon, on what would have been his 45th birthday.
 Ono, who had donated more than $1 million towards the project and had conceived the idea, was joined by several hundred invited guests at the memorial located on Central Park West at West 72nd Street, directly opposite the Dakota building.

-John Lennon, singer, songwriter, activist, solo artists, and member of the Beatles, was born John Winston Lennon in Liverpool, England during a World War II German air raid in 1940.
+John Lennon, singer, songwriter, activist, solo artist, and member of the Beatles, was born John Winston Lennon in Liverpool, England during a World War II German air raid in 1940.

 John Entwistle, singer, songwriter, film and music producer, and original bassist for the Who, was born in Chiswick, London, England in 1944.